fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 ## 400KB/800KB 3.5" Floppy Disks ##

-The 3.5" drives sold by Apple for the Apple II and Macintosh used a ZCAV (Zoned Constant Angular Velocity) approach, which changes the speed at which the drive rotates to allow more data to be stored on the longer tracks at the outside of the disk.
+The 3.5" drives sold by Apple for the Lisa, Macintosh, and Apple II used a ZCAV (Zoned Constant Angular Velocity) approach, which changes the speed at which the drive rotates to allow more data to be stored on the longer tracks at the outside of the disk.
 This allows a greater storage capacity than CAV (Constant Angular Velocity) drives that spin at a fixed speed, without requiring